Languages in the Horn of Africa

 During his stay in Ankober from 1839 to 1841, Krapf and his teenage servant Barkii translated several biblical books into Oromo.

-In 1866, the formerly enslaved Ruufoo arrived in Germany and translated the New Testament into Oromo with Krapf.
+In 1866, the formerly enslaved Ruufoo arrived in Germany and, with Krapf, translated the New Testament into Oromo.

-However, this translation was not published immediately, as Krapf received an Oromo translation of the Gospels from Aläqa Zännäb and subsequently also of the other biblical books.
+However, this translation was not published immediately, as Krapf received an Oromo translation of the Gospels from Aläqa Zännäb and subsequently received translations of the other biblical books as well.

-Aläqa Zännäb, who did not come from an Oromo family, prepared the translations with the help of the native speakers Jaagan, Waaree, Shoolaan, and Gäbrä Maryam.
+Aläqa Zännäb, who did not come from an Oromo family, prepared the translations with the help of the native speakers Jaagan, Waaree, and Shoolaan.

 Group of Ethiopian students from St. Chrischona Pilgrim Mission’s Training Institute in late 1871 (or early 1872):